Tekki/docker-builder/README.md

 # Docker Builder

-A script to build Docker projects like [docker-mojolicious](https://github.com/Tekki/docker-mojolicious).
+A script to build Docker images for projects like [docker-mojolicious](https://github.com/Tekki/docker-mojolicious).

 ## Synopsis